 MEDSAC awards annual grant funding to enable education that is relevant to our purpose and ambition.
-Recipients are expected to contribute to the advancement of MEDSAC by participating as a Director or as a member of a MEDSAC Committee.
+Recipients are expected to contribute to the advancement of MEDSAC by participating as a MEDSAC Director or contributor.

 Istar Limited, a charitable organisation formed to benefit women's health, makes an annual donation of $10,000 to MEDSAC for the purpose of supporting post graduate study.

-MEDSAC doctors enrolled in postgraduate Masters Degree in Forensic Medicine through Monash University, and
+MEDSAC doctors or nurses enrolled in postgraduate Masters Degree in Forensic Medicine through Monash University,

-Appropriate postgraduate study for MEDSAC nurses in clinical forensic medicine.
+Appropriate postgraduate study for MEDSAC nurses in clinical forensic medicine, and

-for their ongoing professional development by enabling and supporting their attendance at education and training events, courses (including a single unit or paper) and conferences that are relevant to the achievement of MEDSAC's purpose and ambition.
+Ongoing professional development for MEDSAC clinicians by enabling and supporting their attendance at education and training events, courses and conferences that are relevant to the achievement of MEDSAC’s purpose and ambition.

 MEDSAC will ensure that the annual award of grant monies is: